-Dr. Jarrett is a licensed clinical psychologist whose research and clinical expertise is in mood and related disorders.
-She specializes in short-term psychotherapy and focuses on cognitive therapy.
-In the Department of Psychiatry at UT Southwestern, Dr. Jarrett directs research, treats patients, and supervises clinical and research activities of trainees and junior faculty.
-Dr. Jarrett has directed the Psychosocial Research and Depression Clinic since 1989 where the National Institute of Mental Health (NIMH) has continuously funded her research group.
-She welcomes collaborators and trainees dedicated to understanding the role of psychosocial factors in the course of illness, particularly mood and related disorders.
+Dr. Jarrett is a licensed (clinical) psychologist whose research and clinical expertise is in promoting health and wellness, particularly for patients with mood and related disorders.
+She specializes in short-term, evidenced-based psychotherapy and focuses on cognitive behavioral therapy.
+In the Department of Psychiatry at UT Southwestern, Dr. Jarrett directs research, treats patients, and supervises clinical and/or research activities of trainees.
+Since 1989 Dr. Jarrett has directed the Psychosocial Research and Depression Clinic where the National Institute of Mental Health (NIMH) has funded her research group across decades.
+She welcomes collaborators and trainees dedicated to understanding the role of psychosocial factors in the course of health and illness, particularly in mood and related disorders.

 - Undergraduate School

-- University of North Carolina at Chapel Hill School of Medicine (1978), Psychology
+- University of North Carolina at Chapel Hill (1978), Psychology

 - Graduate School

-- University of North Carolina at Chapel Hill (1980)
+- University of North Carolina at Greensboro (1983)

-- University of Mississippi School of Medicine (1984), Clinical Psychology
+- University of Mississippi and VA Center Consortium (1984), Clinical Psychology

 - Mood and related disorders

-- Improvement in self-reported quality of life with cognitive therapy for recurrent major depressive disorder.
+- Predictors of longitudinal outcomes after unstable response to acute-phase cognitive therapy for major depressive disorder.

 - Preventing Depressive Relapse and Recurrence in Higher-Risk Cognitive Therapy Responders: A Randomized Trial of Continuation Phase Cognitive Therapy, Fluoxetine, or Matched Pill Placebo.